nicholasmr/tamm/README.md

 # Radio-wave transfer matrix model for glaciology
-Model for electromagnetic plane-wave propagation through a multi-layered system of horizontally homogeneous layers with arbritry dieletric permitivity tensors, specified using a spectral orientation fabric formalism.
+Model for electromagnetic plane-wave propagation through a multi-layered system of horizontally homogeneous layers with arbitrary dielectric permittivity tensor, specified using a spectral orientation fabric formalism.

 ![image](githubimg.jpg)